Nischit17/React-Class/ReadMe.md

 - LOADS -> RENDER -> API -> RENDER
 - As soon as the page loads we will just render our UI.
 After we should make a API call and as soon as we get result back from API we will now re-render our application with new data.

+# CORS [CROSS ORIGIN RESOURCE SHARING]

+- Cross-Origin Resource Sharing (CORS) is a security feature implemented in web browsers to control and manage how web pages from one domain can request and access resources (like data or scripts) from another domain.
+Browsers enforce CORS to prevent potentially malicious websites from making unauthorized requests to different domains on behalf of users.

+# WORKING

+- Origin Determination: Browsers use the "origin" to identify where a web request comes from.
+An origin consists of the protocol (e.g., "http" or "https"), domain, and port number.

+- Same-Origin Policy: Browsers follow the same-origin policy by default, which restricts web pages from making requests to different origins.
+This prevents potential security risks by isolating websites from each other.

+- Cross-Origin Requests: If a web page wants to make a request to a different origin (e.g., a different domain), it's considered a cross-origin request.
+Browsers enforce CORS for these requests.

+- CORS Headers: When a cross-origin request is made, the browser adds an "Origin" header to the request.
+The server, in turn, responds with CORS-related headers in its response.
+The key headers are:

+* Access-Control-Allow-Origin: Specifies which origins are allowed to access the resource.
+It can be a specific origin or a wildcard "\*".

+* Access-Control-Allow-Methods: Indicates which HTTP methods (like GET, POST, etc.) are permitted for the request.

+* Access-Control-Allow-Headers: Lists the HTTP headers that can be included in the actual request.

+* Access-Control-Allow-Credentials: If true, indicates that the browser can include credentials (like cookies) in the request.

+* Access-Control-Expose-Headers: Lists the headers that the browser can access in the response.

+- Preflight Requests: For certain types of cross-origin requests (such as those with non-simple HTTP methods or custom headers), browsers send a preflight request with an HTTP OPTIONS method to the server.
+The server responds with appropriate CORS headers, indicating whether the actual request can proceed.

+- Server Configuration: The server hosting the resource should be configured to send the appropriate CORS headers.
+These headers define which origins are allowed, what methods are permitted, and other relevant details.
+This configuration is essential for CORS to work effectively.